Weed in Altona

 Common Weeds in Altona

 Other notorious invaders include Cape Ivy, Sour Sob, and Oxalis, all of which are widespread across Altona.
-These weeds have adapted well to the local climate and are often found in areas where they can take advantage of disturbed ground.
 The abundance of these weeds suggests that the battle to control them will be long and difficult.

 Efforts to Manage Weeds in Altona